 When you allow tomato vines to lay on the ground, your plants are much more susceptible to pests and diseases.
 When you provide a stake or cage, these garden dangers have a harder time attacking your plants.

 Sprawling vines also take up valuable space in your garden, and the backbreaking process of bending over to harvest the fruit is no fun, either.

 When your plants are setting fruit, and the first fruit of the season begins to appear, add organic compost, either your own or store bought.

 This will encourage new, healthy growth in your tomato plants and a bigger tomato harvest.
 Scratch compost into the ground around the stem, and at the same time, trim a few of the upper leaves on each plant.

 Be sure to continue to water deeply each week, allowing for up to 1 inch of water each time to soak into the soil.
 This will help with setting fruit, and keeping the plant strong.

-Whatever variety you plant,consider planting new tomato plants three weeks after your original plants are planted.
+Whatever variety of tomato seedlings you plant,consider planting new tomato plants three weeks after your original plants are planted.

 This will extend your growing season and guarantees that if you run into any weather or pest problems, you are still sure to enjoy multiple, healthy harvests.
 This means you won’t need to harvest and use your entire crop at once, and you can enjoy a fresh garden tomato harvest longer in the season!